v-jacx/u1_hw_star_wars/README.md

 ![star wars theme image](https://res.cloudinary.com/ahonore42/image/upload/v1611100619/starwars-canon-banner_silgff.jpg)

 ## Overview
-Working in the command line is a key skill to develop as a programmer.
+Working with the terminal command line is a key skill to develop as a programmer.
 Since you'll be using the command line on a daily basis, you should be comfortable using it.
 In this deliverable we'll be using the command line to create and organize a file tree representation of the Star Wars universe.
 Let's explore the Star Wars narrative using the command line!

 ## Getting Started
 * `Fork` and `clone` this repository and `cd` into it.